aj399/Wiki4Wiki/README.md

     "PRODUCER_TOPIC" : 'base topic name of the diffenet queues(queue0 - queue9) flink produces,

     "REDIS_IP" : 'Redis ip address'
-    '''
+ }

-3. Run the producer( You can run 2 or 3 producers depending on throughput you require, you could also provide a real life stream if you have it)
+3. Run the producer( You can run 2 or 3 producers depending on throughput you require, you could also provide a real life stream if you have it) in the 'Stream' folder:

     python /Streaming/Producer pykafka_producer.py

-4. Clean The maven repository
+4. Clean The maven repository which is inside 'kafkaFlink' folder:

-  mvn clean package(called inside kafkaFlink folder inside Streaming folder)
+    mvn clean package

-5. Build the repository
+5. Build the repository which is inside 'kafkaFlink' folder:

-  mvn install(called inside kafkaFlink folder inside Streaming folder)
+    mvn install

-6. Run the flink job
+6. Run the flink job 'MainStream'

     /usr/local/flink/bin/flink run -c consumer.MainStream target/consumer-0.0.jar

 ## Batch Job

 1. Create the batchConfig.json inside the Batch folder

-2. Assign the following values:
+2. Assign the following values to 'batchConfig.json':
-    '''
+  {

     "APP_NAME": 'Name of the spark job',